 - Establishment and Annual Production Costs for Washington Concord Grapes

 - Expense Method of Depreciation - Vineyards, orchards and groves can qualify for the expense method of depreciation.
 The IRS agrees that I.R.C. §179 is available when the vineyard is placed in service even in situations where the taxpayer established the vineyard years earlier by planting the seeds and capitalizing expenses during the preproduction period.
-The IRS position in the past was that orchards, groves and vineyards were not able to capitalized direct and indirect costs until the vineyard became productive.
+The IRS position in the past was that orchards, groves and vineyards were not able to capitalize direct and indirect costs until the vineyard became productive.
 Tax returns for the open tax years (generally three years back) can be amended to either make or revoke an I.R.C. §179 election.
-That means that taxpayers that put a vineyard, orchard or grove in service in the past three years but didn’t elect I.R.C. §179 can now do so.
+Taxpayers who put a vineyard, orchard or grove in service in the past three years but didn’t elect I.R.C. §179 can now do so.

 - Grape, Integrated Pest Management guidelines, University of California, Davis.

 - Grapes: Organic Production, ATTRA, National Sustainable Agriculture Information Service, National Center for Appropriate Technology (NCAT), 2006 - This guide presents organic management options for diseases, insects and weeds, discusses cultivar choices in terms of disease resistance and briefly presents marketing ideas for eastern labrusca-type grapes and organic wines.